Paint an Outdoor Planter or Trellis

 Step 4.
 Paint

 If your planter is wood, apply True Value WeatherAll® Ultra Premium latex paint and primer in-one, with a medium-sized paintbrush.
 Brush it on with even strokes in the direction of the wood grain.
 If you use True Value Premium Décor spray paint, go slowly, holding the can about 12" from the surface.
 When using spray paint, you should apply the second coat within 1 hour or after 24 hours.
 With wood or concrete, apply two coats and let the second coat dry for 12 to 24 hours.

 - Plastic planters are best painted with a spray paint that is formulated for plastic or PVC surfaces.

 - Metal planters should be covered with a spray paint formulated for metal surfaces.

-Concrete planters can also be painted with True Value WeatherAll® = Paint or with True Value WeatherAll Masonry & Stucco paint It’s best to use a satin or semi-gloss finish for a long lasting effect.
+Concrete planters can be painted with True Value WeatherAll® Ultra Premium masonry/stucco paint.
+It’s best to use a satin or semi-gloss finish for a long lasting effect.
 Paint them as you would a wood painter, using an appropriate-sized paintbrush.
 Let the paint dry completely.
 Lastly, seal the planter before refilling with soil and plants or before decorating (See Step 5).
 Apply at least two coats of quality concrete sealant to the inside and outside of the planter to ensure your paint job lasts.
 The double coats will also help prevent paint from seeping into the soil inside the planter, which would be unhealthy for your plants.